DaireNiC/Cryptical/README.md

 I initially aimed to support the [locations.txt](https://github.com/DaireNiC/Cryptical/blob/master/cryptical/Data/locations.txt) file, holding all the geolocations of bitcoin friendly locations, in a remote server.
 I atempted to use the Azure Mobile Storage however this proved more complicated than expected with CosmosDB.
 I also researched using the popular DBaas Firebase , however, it does not support UWP.

 # Testing & Certification
-Cryptical has passed all tests required for submission to the Windows App Store.
-The certification process is currently underway by the Microsoft Developers Team.
+Cryptical is available on the Windows App store!

 #  Issues Encountered
 ## News API Error